stevemar/nodejs-cloudant/README.md

     <img src="https://img.shields.io/badge/license-Apache2-blue.svg?style=flat" alt="Apache 2">
 </p>

 # Create and deploy a Node.js + Cloudant application

-In this sample application, you will create a basic web application using Express to serve web pages in Node.js integrated complete with standard best practices, including a health check and application metric monitoring.
+In this sample application, you will create a basic web application using Express to serve web pages in Node.js integrated complete with standard best practices.
 In addition, this sample includes integration with Cloudant, a fully managed JSON document database.

 You can access the cloud native microservice capabilities at the following endpoints:
-- Health endpoint: `/health`

 ## Steps

 You can [deploy this application to IBM Cloud](https://cloud.ibm.com/developer/appservice/starter-kits/nodejs-+-cloudant) or [build it locally](#building-locally) by cloning this repo first.
-Once your app is live, you can access the `/health` endpoint to build out your cloud native application.

 ### Deploying to IBM Cloud